-In Afghanistan the power plugs and sockets are of type C and F. The standard voltage is 220 V and the standard frequency is 50 Hz.
+In Afghanistan the power plug sockets are of type C and F. The standard voltage is 220 V and the frequency is 50 Hz.

 Power plug adapter needed in Afghanistan?

-In Afghanistan the power plugs and sockets are of type C and F. Check out the following pictures.
+In Afghanistan the power plug sockets are of type C and F. Check out the following pictures.
 When living in the United States of America you need a power plug adapter for sockets type C and F.

 - Your appliances with plug A don't fit socket C or F.